kilngod/GPUVerse/ReadMe.md

 ### Windows
 Maui windows is really a wrapper on WinRT which is based on DirectX 11 or 9.
 Microsoft in their finite wisdom locked down WinRT, one can grab the window handle with Vulkan and paint a few frames.
 But as soon a the WinRT compositor starts vulkan rendering stops.

-The Avalonia project (https://github.com/AvaloniaUI/) demonstrates how to render to a bitmap from Vulkan to display with their compositor on Windows.
+The Avalonia project (https://github.com/AvaloniaUI/) demonstrates how to render to a bitmap from Vulkan to display with their compositor via DX11 on Windows.
 Our guess is this could be used with Maui on Windows, however performance is likely questionable.

 ## Desktop (Mac, Windows, Linux)
 We've implemented sample projects for Windows and MacOS.
 Linux should be identical to these implementations.